 The flag of the China (中华人民共和国国旗, Zhōnghuá Rénmín Gònghéguó guóqí) is a red field charged in the canton with five golden stars.
-The red represents the communist revolution; the great yellow star symbolizes the CPC, the four small stars symbolize the four social classes, representing the unity of the Chinese people.
+The red represents the communist revolution; the great yellow star symbolizes the CPC, and the four small stars symbolize the four social classes, representing the unity of the Chinese people.

-China Provinces, Municipalities, Autonomous Regions and Special administrative regions
+China Provinces, Municipalities, Autonomous Regions, and Special administrative regions

 Government of China